Honoring vocal music from earlier America...

 A lot of the vocal music in earlier America has been neglected for far too long.

-This collection seeks to help correct that neglect and has been carefully researched and compiled by Roger Hall, a musicologist and Director of the Center for American Music Preservation (CAMP).
-He has collected extensive material on music in America and this collection provides samples of vocal music between 1620 and 1920.
+This collection seeks to help correct that neglect and has been compiled and edited by Roger Lee Hall, a musicologist and Director of the Center for American Music Preservation (CAMP).
+He has collected

 These are the folders on the DVD-ROM: